Ollie-Ave/Project_Kat_3/README.md

 Below, see a summary of current tasks that either need doing or have been done.

 ### To Do
+- Improve the hitbox collisions
+	- I should also see if I can refactor the level collider so that it is on the level object rather than being an entirely seperate entity.
+	- This might mean that the level needs to become an entity.

+### Done
 - Time travel world mechanic.

-### Done
 - Camera movement.
 - Fix bug with falling animation when facing left.
 - Do player walking animation.